-This is the fourth annual report derived from a national scheme to monitor human related injury and mortality in Irish birds of prey, as well as any incidents of poisoned bait or poisoning of any wildlife.
+This is the fifth annual report derived from a national scheme to monitor human related injury and mortality in Irish birds of prey, as well as any incidents of poisoned bait or poisoning of any wildlife.
 The scheme is known as the RAPTOR (Recording and Addressing Persecution and Threats to Our Raptors) scheme.

-In 2011, a protocol for dealing with suspected poisoning and persecution incidents was agreed between the National Parks & Wildlife Service (Department of Arts, Heritage & the Gaeltacht), the Veterinary Laboratory Service (Department of Agriculture, Food and Marine) and The State Laboratory (Department of Public Expenditure & Reform).
+In 2011, a protocol for dealing with threats and disturbance to birds of prey was agreed between the National Parks & Wildlife Service (Department of Arts, Heritage & the Gaeltacht), the Veterinary Laboratory Service (Department of Agriculture, Food and Marine) and The State Laboratory (Department of Public Expenditure & Reform).
 The full text of the protocol as updated in 2013 is presented in Appendix 5.
 The majority of records produced in this report have been derived from work under this protocol.
 The NPWS RAPTOR Database was also set up in 2011.

-The national scheme to monitor human related mortality in Irish birds of prey and other wildlife species has seven key aims:
+The national scheme to monitor human, non-habitat related disturbance to Irish birds of prey and other wildlife species has seven key aims: